searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_BIGCOMMERCE.md

 Still within `index.js`, add objects to setup a `site` and `page` config.
 This may already be present depending on what Snap templates you are using.

+> [!NOTE]
-**Note:** Update `REPLACE_WITH_YOUR_SITE_ID` with the correct, default site id.
+> Update `REPLACE_WITH_YOUR_SITE_ID` with the correct, default site id.

+> [!NOTE]
-**Note:** If the default query parameter is something other than "search_query", update the parameter.
+> If the default query parameter is something other than "search_query", update the parameter.

+> [!WARNING]
-**Warning:** Due to certain issues with BigCommerce integrations, these sites should always change the pagination parameter to not match the default. "p" as the page parameter is usually our default for this platform.
+> Due to certain issues with BigCommerce integrations, these sites should always change the pagination parameter to not match the default. "p" as the page parameter is usually our default for this platform.

 ```js
 // src/index.js